What Are The Four Major Classes Of Biomolecules

 • Ribosomal RNA (rRNA): A component of ribosomes, the cellular machinery responsible for protein synthesis.

 The primary function of DNA is to store genetic information.
+RNA makes a real difference in gene expression, mediating the flow of genetic information from DNA to proteins.
 This information is used to direct the synthesis of proteins, which carry out most of the functions in a cell.
-RNA plays a crucial role in gene expression, mediating the flow of genetic information from DNA to proteins.
 DNA replication ensures that genetic information is accurately passed on from one generation to the next.

 Trends and Latest Developments